VladimirSiv/VladimirSiv.github.io/_posts/2021-12-01-dicom-file-format-basics.md

 ---
 title: "DICOM File Format Basics"
 page_title: "DICOM File Format Basics"
-excerpt: "Introduction to the DICOM file format"
+excerpt: "Explore the fundamentals of the DICOM file format!
+This quick introduction covers the basics of DICOM's structure, its essential uses, and tips for easily navigating its complex and abstract components."
 date: December 1, 2021
 toc: true
 toc_label: "Content"